Artifacts · Experiences · Campaigns

 Menu

-Task: Develop a high-end therapy-core collectible line for adults.
+Task: Develop a high-end collectible line for adults that gives form to emotional states without explaining or resolving them.

-Result: A culturally sharp collectible brand positioned for retailers like Dover Street Market and Kith.
+Result: A culturally sharp collectible world positioned for retailers like Dover Street Market and Kith, designed to resonate without spectacle.

 Legend Of the Seas / Sculpture